xchjason/CovidPopulationModel/README.md

   - Rt: viral reproductive constant which determines how fast the virus spreads
   - Vax_Pct: Vaccination Rate of the given state on the given day.
 - **AllParam**. the sheet that contains all parameters and allows user customization
-- ***Durations(Vax)***. the user-friendly sheet that contains all duration parameters for vaccinated people and allows user customization
+- ***Durations(Vax)***. the user-friendly sheet that contains all duration parameters for vaccinated people and allows user customization.
+Lambda is mode number of days until transition to the next compartment and tau is its variance.
+Secondly, nu is the mode uncertainty and tau is its variance.
-- ***Durations(Unvax)***. the user-friendly sheet that contains all duration parameters for unvaccinated people and allows user customization
+- ***Durations(Unvax)***. the user-friendly sheet that contains all duration parameters for unvaccinated people and allows user customization.
+Lambda is mode number of days until transition to the next compartment and tau is its variance.
+Secondly, nu is the mode uncertainty and tau is its variance.
 - ***Transitions***. the user-friendly sheet that contains all transitions parameters for unvaccinated people and allows user customization
 ## Detailed Guide to Google Drive shared folder
 - Python files: